FAQs

-As your therapist, I will not make any attempts to influence what you believe.
-I have found a great deal of value in the Christian belief system and my own spirituality, but I have also experienced hurt, doubt, and had many questions in my own journey.
+• As your therapist, I will not make any attempts to influence what you believe.
+I have personally found a great deal of value in the teachings of Jesus, but I have also experienced hurt, doubt, and had many questions in my own journey.
 I have seen first hand what is or is not helpful.
 I recognize that some clients seeing therapy may choose to stay in their belief system, while others may choose to walk away.
 No matter the outcome, my role is to sit with you in support in our time together.

 Family Sessions - Initial session fee is $190, due to the session being 60 minutes long.
 The standard follow-up rate is $180 for a 53 minute session.What are your self-pay rates?